 1. Make Your Copies Worth Reading

 Email marketing is more like an elevator pitch!
 You don’t get more than a minute to pitch to your customers (sometimes, it can be even lesser than that) and you’ve got to make the most out of it!
-Which is why your email copies should be worth the read!
+This is why your email copies should be worth the read!
 And here are a few tips that can help you do the same,

 Connect With Your Recipients